quchen/articles/algebraic-blindness.md

 random use site, and just put it in there.
-The compiler will yell at you for a couple of minutes, but it *will* report every single conflicting site, and since you’re introducing something entirely new, there is no way you are producing untetected clashes.
+The compiler will yell at you for a couple of minutes, but it *will* report every single conflicting site, and since you’re introducing something entirely new, there is no way you are producing undetected clashes.
 I found this type of refactoring to be **one of the most powerful tools Haskell has to offer**, but we rarely speak about it because it seems so normal to us.